 To turn your own favorite recipes into healthy comfort foods, check out 5 Healthy Comfort Food Hacks.

 - 1 cup brown rice, dry (I prefer brown Basmati rice)

 - 7-8 cups chopped green cabbage (about 20 ounces)

 - 2 (14.5-ounce) cans petite diced tomatoes, undrained

 - 3 cups low sodium vegetable juice or 2 (14.5-ounce) cans no salt added tomato sauce

 - ½ teaspoon coarse black pepper

 - 2 teaspoons oregano, dried

 - Heat a Dutch oven or a large pot with a lid over medium high heat.
 Add the meat and break it up quickly.
 Add the onion.
 Cook until the meat is browned, about 5 - 6 minutes.

 - Add the garlic and stir.
-Add the cabbage, tomatoes and vegetable juice, paprika, pepper and oregano.
+Add the cabbage, tomatoes, vegetable juice, rice, paprika, pepper and oregano.
 Raise the heat to bring the contents to a boil.
 Then lower the heat to a low boil.